Bachelor of Pasifika Education (Early Childhood Teaching)

 297406 Toutai: Research Methodologies

-- Graduates are eligible to apply for provisional registration with the New Zealand Teachers Council
+- Graduates are eligible to apply for provisional registration with the Education Council of Aoteraoa New Zealand (EDUCANZ)

 - Gain teaching positions in Pasifika early childhood centres

-- Gain teaching positions in mainstream early childhood centres.
+- Gain teaching positions in management of early childhood centres.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.